|Survey name||Household projections in England|

 Accessibility and clarity

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 Any additional enquires regarding household projections can be made via email to email@example.com or by telephone on +44(0)1329 444661.
-Additional data requests can be met where this is possible.
+It may be possible to meet additional data requests, but these may be chargeable depending on the time required to produce the additional data requested.
 Metadata describing the limitations of additional data are provided with individual requests.
-These requests are also published on the ONS website.
+User-requested data are also published on the ONS website.

 For information regarding conditions of access to data, please refer to the following:

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

 Household projections follow the publication of SNPPs, typically published around two years after the base year.
 This time frame occurs because the SNPPs are based on input data that are not available until late in the year after the base year.
 The time between the availability of data and the publication is needed for the production and quality assurance of the projections.

 Household projections are typically published a few months after the SNPPs.
 In the future, we would like to publish the household projections and SNPPs at a similar time.

 This timetable ensures that the projections are available to two important customers, the MHCLG and Department of Health and Social Care (DHSC), for their use in resource allocation and planning.